InAnYan/ilispy/README.md

 It was written, while reading a book "Build Your Own Lisp" by Daniel Holden [https://www.buildyourownlisp.com/].
 This Lisp dialect is similar to the original and to the one in book.
 Ilispy has quoted expressions and macros.
 It doesn't have Q-exprs.
-Untested fully, quality is not guaranteed.
+The program is not tested fully, quality is not guaranteed.

-# Usage and building
+# Usage
 	./ilispy [filename]
 While no `filename` is provided, the program will start in interpreter mode, where you can type expressions from command line.
 If there is a `filename` the program will interpret this file.

+# Build
 To build this program, create directories `bin` and `obj` and type `make` in the root directory of the project.
 IMPORTANT: edit the Makefile and fill `DEFINES` according to your system (`LISPY_COMPILE_LINUX`, `LISPY_COMPILE_OSX` or `LISPY_COMPILE_OTHER`).

 # Values
-There are n types of value:
+There are 9 types of value:

 * __Number__ - signed integer. `13`, `42`, etc.
 * __Boolean__ - contains true or false. `true` or `false`.